Empowering Self Advocacy and Reducing Stigma

 I want to take this post very seriously.
 To that end, let me put together some disclaimers.

-This information is not all-inclusive.
+- This information is not all-inclusive.
 Do your own research!
 Putting your family members under the care of other people is something you should always take seriously!
 Your family situation is unique and you should gather as much information as possible.
-I have not personally undergone this process.
-My brother, not my children, and not myself, participated in Wilderness Programs.